 When children first arrive at Big and Tiny, they store their belongings in their cubby, remove their shoes, say goodbye to their grown-ups for the day and greet their friends.
 Practicing this transition from home to school everyday helps your little one discover the excitement of healthy independence.

-Children gather as a whole group and review the calendar and contribute to the expectations and plans for the day.
-This includes the job list with the responsibilities for the day (feed the pets or take care of the plants for instance).
+Children gather as a whole group and review the calendar and plans for the day.
+This includes the job list with the responsibilities for the day.
+During meetings children share ideas, practice listening and taking turns.
 Community time often incorporates movement, songs and social-emotional practice games to help understanding the emotions of others.

 Many practical life activities are incorporated throughout the day to allow the children to understand the world around them.
 They learn a routine and procedure that is consistent and can be followed at home, too.

 Interactive story time takes place at different times of the day.
 These books are selected according to the topics that the children are working on.
 Children will become familiar with books and rhymes, repeating words and phrases from different stories, helping them grow their vocabulary and sentences.
-Open-ended questions and group discussions allow children to develop their own ideas and opinions as well as their own narratives and explanations by connecting ideas or events.
-Interactive story time is led by the Master Teaching Artist in residence.
+Children visit the local library regularly where they listen to new adventures.

 Learning and playing can be exhausting!
-Big and Tiny knows how important sleeping is for a young child’s growth, development, and knowledge synthesization.
-Optional nap and rest time is offered for children.
+Big and Tiny knows how important sleeping is for a young child’s growth, and development.

 Group gathering to reflect on their work and possibilities for the next day.
 Time to share connections, questions and ideas.To transition to go home at the close of the day, children work together to tidy up, change their shoes, gather their belongings and say goodbye.
 Children are encouraged to share their various projects from the day with their grown-ups.